Bob Denver: Other work

-Personal life
+Personal life and death

 Denver was married four times.
-His wives were: Maggie Ryan (1960–1966), Jean Webber (1967–1970), Carole Abrahams (1972–1975), and Dreama Perry.
-He fathered two sons, Patrick and Colin, and two daughters, Megan and Emily.
+With his first wife, Maggie Ryan, he had a son and a daughter.
+He was later married to Jean Webber (1967–1970) and Carole Abrahams (1972–1975), and with the latter fathered a daughter, Emily.
+His last wife was Dreama Perry, to whom he was married until his death and with whom he fathered a son, Colin.

 On February 7, 1971, Denver was arrested in Anderson, California for possession of marijuana and drug paraphernalia in his car and pleaded no contest for a reduced sentence of a $250 fine.
 In 1998, he was arrested for marijuana delivered to his home, originally saying that the delivery came from Dawn Wells, who played Mary Ann on Gilligan's Island, but he later refused to name her in court, testifying that "some crazy fan must have sent it."
 He pleaded no contest and received six months probation.

 Later in his life, Denver returned to his adopted home of Princeton, West Virginia, and became an FM radio personality.
 He and his wife Dreama ran a small "oldies format" radio station, WGAG-LP 93.1 FM.
 He also earned a small income making public appearances, often costumed as Gilligan.
 In 1992, he played Gilligan to benefit the Make-A-Wish Foundation for a West Virginia fundraiser for the organization.

 Denver was a heavy smoker.
 He received cancer treatment and underwent heart bypass surgery in 2005.
-On September 2, 2005, he died at age 70 from complications including pneumonia following throat cancer surgery at Wake Forest University Baptist Medical Center in Winston-Salem, North Carolina.
+On September 2, 2005, he died at age 70 from complications, including pneumonia following throat cancer surgery at Wake Forest University Baptist Medical Center in Winston-Salem, North Carolina.